sideshow.orders¶

 Default logic will return

-for “normal” item status, but may return'warning'
+Nonefor “normal” item status, but may return'warning'for some (e.g. canceled).- Parameters:

 status_code – The status code for an order item.